tronikelis/ts-autotag.nvim/README.md

 ### Auto rename tag

 > [!WARNING]
-> Feature is VERY experimental and DISABLED BY DEFAULT, uses extmarks to keep track of tags and replaces them, using TS is not enough for multi language support
+> Feature is VERY experimental and DISABLED BY DEFAULT, uses extmarks to keep track of tags and replaces them, using TS is not enough for multi language support.
-> As it doesn't cover all edge-cases I recommend using the manual method, however if you really want live replace you can enable it
+> As it doesn't cover all edge-cases I recommend using the manual method, however if you really want live replace you can enable it.

 ![auto rename tag gif](https://github.com/user-attachments/assets/ae6f17ab-6108-4805-b86a-ccd047df9ab9)